top of page

 Grant Period:

-A grant period is the time frame when a grant's funds can be used, as specified in the grant's award notice or contract.
-The earliest your proposed project's grant period can begin is May 2025.
+A grant period is the time frame when a grant's funds can be used, as specified in the grant award agreement.
+For the Nuestra Herencia Grant Program, the grant period is June 1, 2026 to May 31, 2027/2028.
+The earliest your proposed project's grant period can begin is June 2026.

-It will be a one-year grant period for projects in the Consultant Services and Training, Project Planning, and Programming & Interpretation categories.
-Applicants in the Capital Project category will be asked to choose between one or two years.
+It will be a one-year grant period for projects in the Project Planning, Building Organizational Strength, and Community Interpretation & Engagement categories.
+Applicants in the Capital Project category will be asked to choose between a one-year or two-year grant period.

 This grant does not fund: